 Motorola Moto AI: Features, availability, settings, and more

-Motorola is the latest Android OEM to dive into the AI space with its own collection of features that fall into its Moto AI suite.
-While these aren't the first AI features launched by Motorola, these new features under the Moto AI suite aim to help users navigate their lives by improving photo quality, remembering/summarizing content on their devices, generating images, and more.
+Motorola is the latest Android OEM to dive into the AI space with its own collection of features in its Moto AI suite.
+While these aren't the first AI features launched by Motorola, these features under the Moto AI suite aim to help users navigate their lives by improving photo quality, remembering/summarizing content on their devices, generating images, and more.

-Motorola phones have access to some of the best Google AI features like Magic Editor and Circle to Search, but Moto AI is the company's own take on some popular features specific to Motorola phones.
+Motorola phones have access to some of the best Google AI features, like Circle to Search and Ask Photos, but Moto AI is the company's own take on some popular features specific to Motorola phones.
 The features are actually built using Google's AI, including Google Cloud Vertex AI, Gemini, and Imagen, thanks to a multi-year partnership between the two companies.

 Moto AI: Availability

-While some Moto AI features are widely available across various Motorola phones, select core capabilities of the Moto AI suite are only available on certain devices.
-As of May 2025, the suite is available for the following smartphones:
+While some Moto AI features are widely available across various flagship Motorola phones, select core capabilities of the Moto AI suite are only available on certain devices.
+This includes, but is certainly not limited to, the following devices:

-Moto AI features are only available in English, Spanish, and Portuguese.
+Moto AI features are only available in English, French, German, Italian, Japanese, Polish, Portuguese, Romanian, and Spanish.

 Moto AI: Features